-Assessment Type: observations, journals, demonstrations,
+Assessment Type: demonstrations, presentation, journals,

 Introduction

 End-of-Semester/End of Course Assessment

 At the end of each semester students will see a dance performance at a local High School or college.
 They will write a two-page dance critique on the overall dance technique, lighting, costumes, style, music, etc.